Virgil Bernero: Early life, education

 Virgil Paul Bernero was born March 31, 1964, in Pontiac, Michigan in the Metro Detroit area.
 He was the youngest of five children (three sons and two daughters) born to Giulio, an Italian immigrant who arrived in the US in 1948, and Virginia, a first generation Italian-American.

 Bernero has said that the diagnosis of schizophrenia in one of his brothers and the death of another brother from AIDS in 1990 (on the same day he was elected to the Ingham County Commission) have helped to shape his life and politics.

 While a student at Waterford Mott High School, Bernero was elected class president three times.
 After graduating from there in 1982, he enrolled at Adrian College (and was also class president there three times), graduating in 1986 with a B.A. in political science.

 Career

 Bernero served as a legislative aide and an Ingham County, Michigan Commissioner.

 Michigan State Representative

-Bernero ran for and won a seat in the Michigan House of Representatives in 2000, serving one term before being elected to the Michigan Senate in 2002.
+Bernero won a seat in the Michigan House of Representatives in 2000, serving one term before being elected to the Michigan Senate in 2002.